Part Three: IT professionals: How tax is applied to your cloud services

 At present, each individual country has its own interpretation of what a ‘tax home’ is.
 The rules in the UK are different to the rules in Germany, and different again to those in France.
 As you may have guessed, the amount you pay could be vastly different in each country.

 There is no single definition of what constitutes a ‘tax home’ at the moment.
-One international agreement that’s just been finalised is called Base Erosion Profit Shifting.
+One international agreement that’s just been finalised is called Base Erosion Profit Shifting (external link).
 Not all countries have agreed to this definition, and it is a minimum rather than an absolute definition of what a tax home or base is.
 For the time being, choosing or monitoring how and where your business operates remains important in understanding how a tax base takes shape and the taxation liabilities of the business.

 If you’re looking to expand your business overseas but are unfamiliar with how certain tax rules at home and abroad may affect the different parts of your business, visit Part four: Four problems IT businesses face when setting up abroad to get to grips with some common obstacles.